The UK’s rate of statutory sick pay is already one of the lowest in Europe. Image: Unsplash / Towfiqu barbhuiya

 If an employee falls sick and can’t work on a Monday, and they have three shifts scheduled for the week, they will be entitled to statutory sick pay for the shifts they had been scheduled to work from Thursday onwards.
 If they were scheduled to work Thursday – Sunday, that works out to £54.77.

 Statutory sick pay is an employee right that every person is equally entitled to.
-However, recent research has found institutional racism is causing some marginalised groups to miss out on the sick pay they are legally entitled to.
+However, research has found institutional racism is causing some marginalised groups to miss out on the sick pay they are legally entitled to.

 The Institute for Public Policy Research (IPPR) found that South Asian workers were 40 per cent more likely to lack access than white people.

 “We’re relatively confident in saying this is labour market discrimination,” Parth Patel, lead author of the report told the Big Issue.
 “There’s unfair practice by employers in terms of who they’re giving access to sick pay to and who they’re not.”

-How does sick pay in the UK compare to the rest of the world?
+How does UK sick pay compare to the rest of Europe?